quicwg/base-drafts/draft-ietf-quic-recovery.md

 should not consider itself application limited if it would have fully utilized the congestion window without pacing delay.

-Bursting more than an intial window's worth of data into the network might cause short-term congestion and losses.
-Implemementations SHOULD either use pacing or reduce their congestion window to limit such bursts.
+Sending multiple packets into the network without any delay between them creates a burst of load that might cause short-term congestion and losses.
+Implemementations SHOULD either use pacing or reduce their congestion window to limit such bursts to the size of the initial congestion window.

 A sender MAY implement alternate mechanisms to update its congestion window after periods of under-utilization, such as those proposed for TCP in